-The original stable extended the width of Henry Haven’s lot and across 23 feet of the rear of 197 Commonwealth.
+The original stable built by Henry Haven was two stories high and extended the width of his lot and across 23 feet of the rear of 197 Commonwealth.
 On February 7, 1883, he entered into an agreement with Thomas Rotch providing for the shared use of the stables and for the eventual construction of a party wall on the boundary line, dividing them into separate structures.
-This division appears to have occurred soon thereafter and the stables are shown as separate structures on the 1888 Bromley map.
+This division appears to have occurred soon thereafter and the stables are shown as separate structures on the 1887 Sanborn map.

 Henry Haven lived and maintained his medical practice at 19 Exeter.
 He was unmarried.
 Living with him were Rev. Henry Freeman Allen, Rector of the Church of the Messiah (Episcopalian) on Florence Street in the South End, and his wife, Georgianna May (Stowe) Allen, the daughter of author Harriet Beecher Stowe.
 They all continued to live at 19 Exeter during the 1886-1887 winter season.
 In May of 1887, Rev. Allen purchased 200 Beacon, and he and his wife made it their home.
 Dr. Haven moved there with them.

-On July 13, 1887, 19 Exeter was purchased from Henry Haven by Charlotte P. (Wales) Chamberlain, the wife of Dr. Myron L. Chamberlain.
+On July 13, 1887, 19 Exeter was purchased from Henry Haven by Charlotte Pyncheon (Wales) Chamberlain, the wife of Dr. Myron Levi Chamberlain.
 He was a physician and also maintained his medical office at the house.

 17 Exeter was first listed as a residence in the 1888 Blue Book and remained a residence thereafter.
 As part of the conversion, the Chamberlains created windows in the party wall overlooking the stable at 197 Commonwealth, and on July 18, 1899, they entered into an agreement with Thomas Rotch that the windows could be maintained under a “revocable license” from the owner of 197 Commonwealth.